We put your questions about vaccination during pregnancy and breastfeeding to experts from the NHS, Public Health England and the RCOG.

 Some pregnant women may become very unwell if they catch Covid-19, especially towards the end of their pregnancy.

-However, the vaccination should work at whatever stage of pregnancy you are in.
+The vaccination should work and is considered safe at whatever stage of pregnancy you are in.

 The Covid-19 vaccines we use in the UK are not ‘live’ and so do not cause a Covid-19 infection in you or your baby.
 What’s more, studies of the vaccine on pregnant animals haven’t shown any signs that the vaccine harms the pregnancy or fertility.